CIWGO/Wrigo-backend-public/README.md

 ### Create .aws/credentials

 Send emails to user's email address using AWS SES.
 To use this function.
 - make sure to add .aws/credentials with valid AWS credentials in credentials file at the root of this project.
+- .aws is a folder at the root.
 - credentials file does not have a file extension.
 - Paste the following AWS credentials with exact format into credentials file and save.